psas/avionics-cad/av3/rocketnet-hub/README.md

 # CAD and CAM

-- All electronic CAD data is in the [[eagle]] directory
+- All electronic CAD data is in the [eagle](eagle) directory
-- Design notes, Bill of Material (BOM), and functional requirements are in the [[documentation]] directory.
+- Design notes, Bill of Material (BOM), and functional requirements are in the [documentation](documentation) directory.
-- All CAM data is in the [[eagle/mcu_page_combined_routed.cam]] directory.
+- All CAM data is in the [mcu_page_combined_routed.cam](eagle/mcu_page_combined_routed.cam) directory.

 # History

 This board has been a long time in the making.
 It was originally envisioned by Andrew as replacement to the original USB LPC-based "Avionics Power System (APS)".
 It was then handed off to a 2012-2013 PSU ECE Capstone team, consisting of Jesse Hartley, Jackson Pugh, and Michael Woodruff.
 The board was checked and CAM'd by Andrew, built by [Sunstone Circuits](http://www.sunstone.com/), and then graciously assembled for free by [Screaming Circuits](http://screamingcircuits.com/).
 K, Theo, David, and Andrew brought the board up.

-For full bring up information, including issues, fixes, modwires, and the like, see the [[manufacturing and test log|documentation/mfg-and-test-log]].
+For full bring up information, including issues, fixes, modwires, and the like, see the [manufacturing and test log](documentation/mfg-and-test-log.md).

 # For more information